17 Strategies to Combat Obsessive Thoughts

-When will these obsessive thoughts ever go away?
+When will these obsessive thoughts about an affair ever go away?
 There is no set time, no defined moment.
 As we do the HARD WORK of healing (that is facing our pain and processing it in a healthy manner), slowly the incidences of obsessing diminish in frequency and intensity, until one day we realize, “Wow!
 I can’t remember the last time I thought about the affair.”

 We will always remember the affair, and we will always remember the pain that went with it.
 The goal is not to forget (which is not possible – my memory is in excellent condition).
 The goal is to process and heal so that when we do remember, we no longer feel the pain.
 We no longer relive the pain with the memory.

 Peggy Vaughan writes in her book, Beyond Affairs:

 “I frequently wished I could have amnesia.
 That seemed to be the only way I could forget the past.
 Also, I wished for time to pass.
 I’d always heard that time heals, but I never heard just how much time it takes.
 I didn’t know whether I could last long enough.

 “We spent many, many hours talking about our feelings and trying to get a handle on the whole experience.
 Little by little it got easier to handle the emotional aspects too…Finally, one day the pain just slipped away when I didn’t even notice.”

 *Resources, A discussion guide titled “Dealing with Obsessive Thoughts” created by Richard Alan at email@example.com